lib-ruby-parser/lib-ruby-parser/README.md

 To mirror this behavior `lib-ruby-parser` uses Onigurama to compile, validate and parse regex literals.

-This feature is disabled by default, but you can enable it by enabling `"onig"` feature.
+This feature is disabled by default, but you can add it by enabling `"onig"` feature.

 ## Bison

 The grammar of `lib-ruby-parser` is built using a [custom bison skeleton](https://github.com/iliabylich/rust-bison-skeleton) that was written for this project.

-For development you need the latest version Bison installed locally.
-Of course, it's not necessary for release builds from crates.io (because compiled `parser.rs` is included into release build).
+For development you need the latest version of Bison installed locally.
+Of course, it's not necessary for release builds from crates.io (because compiled `parser.rs` is included into release build AND `build.rs` that converts it is excluded).

 If you use it from GitHub directly you also need Bison (because `parser.rs` is under gitignore)